 How Can I Learn More About Your Work?

-You can discover more about my work on the official website Tee Bylo or on my blog Creating Life in 12th Scale... and you can also support me and my work on the crowdfunding site Patreon.
+You can discover more about my work on the official website Tee Bylo or on my blog Creating Life in 12th Scale... and you can also support me and my work on the membership site Patreon.

 I can also be found on the usual social media platforms including Facebook, Instagram, Flickr and Twitter.

 Can I Share the Information and the Images from the Ghost of Piccadilly on My Website or Blog?